- How long has ALA been in existence? The Association of Legal Administrators was founded in 1971.

 - Will ALA's certification be mandatory for membership?
 No. Certification is not required for ALA membership.

 - Can nonmembers become certified through ALA's certification program?
 Yes, if they meet certification requirements.
-For details, see Certification and Continuing Professional Education Credit. (need link)
+For details, see the Certification page of the website.

 - What does a member receive for their membership dues?
 Networking and peer-to-peer learning are the top benefits of membership.
 Make connections and communicate with like-minded members around topics of special interest.
 Grow your network, share tools and resources, crowdsource Ideas, and more with your fellow members.
 Legal Management, your monthly digital educational magazine, in iOS, Android and Kindle platforms, and online.
 Legal Management Talk podcast, delivering 15- to 20-minute episodes that feature event speakers, Legal Management authors and ALA leaders.
 A Job Bank, specifically for legal management professionals, with information and resources available to job seekers and employers.
 ALA offers its members a robust collection of diversity-related resources including the new Law Firm Scorecard to measure and implement best practices in diversity and inclusion.
 ALA members SAVE with discounts offered on educational programming, research, business products and more.
 Volunteer opportunities allow you to develop your leadership skills.